-- A faction of the Turkish military tried and failed to overthrow the government of President Recep Tayyip Erdoğan this weekend.
+- A faction of the Turkish military tried and failed to overthrow President Recep Tayyip Erdoğan this weekend.

 - Prime Minister Binali Yıldırım said fewer than 3,000 soldiers were involved in the putsch.
-A similar number was later said to have been arrested, including the heads of the Second and Third Army.
+A similar number was later said to have been arrested.

 - Late on Friday, soldiers barricaded access to the major crossways over the Bosphorus in Istanbul and seized the city’s airport.
 Tanks strafed the parliament building in Ankara.

-- Ruling party supporters across the country heeded Erdoğan’s call to take to the streets and protest the coup attempt.
+- Supporters across the country heeded Erdoğan’s call to take to the streets and resist the coup attempt.
 Soldiers surrendered to the crowds and police overnight.

-- Erdoğan and his allies immediately accused their nemesis, Fethullah Gülen, of orchestrating the coup from his self-imposed exile in the United States.
-Gülen denied any involvement.
+- Erdoğan and his allies have accused Fethullah Gülen of orchestrating the coup from abroad.

 Hi everyone, Ryan Bohl of Geopolitics Made Super here.

 Watching Sky News now and my Facebook feed explode.
 A lot of Facebook is very sympathetic to the idea of a coup; Erdoğan’s reputation as an Islamist has made him unpopular among Turkey watchers.

 Meanwhile, we still don’t know how large this coup is, but so far there are no reports of military units resisting the coup.
 It’s entirely possible that a professional and disciplined force like the Turkish military could not make this kind of move without unity.

 Soldiers are taking over the AKP’s offices in Ankara, says the now-military-controlled state news agency.
 Nobody knows where Erdoğan is; his prime minister merely says he’s “safe.”